cschleiden/jetzt/README.md

 ### Does this use some kind of Azure Functions best practice(s)?

 I am no expert in using Azure Functions, I just put something together that works - most of the time.
-Let me know if there is anything can be improved.
+Let me know if there is anything that could be improved.

 ### Does this support all features of Next.js?